Asian stocks rise after Fed chair downplays bigger rate hike

 BEIJING (AP) — Asian stock markets followed Wall Street higher on Thursday after the Federal Reserve chairman downplayed the likelihood of bigger rate hikes following the U.S. central bank’s biggest increase in two decades.

-Shanghai, Hong Kong, Australia and Southeast Asian markets advanced.
+Shanghai, Hong Kong and Sydney advanced.
 Markets in Japan and South Korea were closed for holidays.

 Wall Street’s benchmark S&P 500 index climbed 3% on Wednesday for its best day in two years after the Fed raised its key interest rate by half a percentage point, or double its usual margin, but its chairman Jerome Powell said the U.S. central bank is “not actively considering” a bigger increase.